 Difference Between FD and RD: Which One Fits Your Investment Goals Best?

-The FDs are suitable for lump sum investments while the RDs require disciplined regular deposits.
-Due to this crucial difference the FD returns are usually higher compared to RD.
+The difference between FD and RD lies in their investment approach – Recurring deposits or RDs require frequent investments, while fixed deposits need a lump sum investment.
+Understanding what is the difference between RD and FD can help diversify investments.
+The FDs are suitable for lump sum investments, while the RDs require disciplined regular deposits.
+Due to this crucial difference, the FD returns are usually higher compared to RD.
 Apart from this distinction, let’s discuss these instruments in detail and explore the FD and RD difference.

 Difference between FD and RD

-Evaluating the features of both these instruments and aligning them with personal financial objectives can help investors answer the debate about recurring deposits vs fixed deposits.
+These were the key differences between fixed vs recurring deposits.
+Evaluating the features of both these instruments and aligning them with personal financial objectives can help investors answer the debate about FD vs RD.

 About Fixed Deposits (FDs)